JuanPabloDiaz/simonGame/README.md

 ## Contribution 🤝

-I welcome contributions to the [25 + 5 Clock](https://25.jpdiaz.dev)!
-Feel free to fork the repository and submit pull requests with your improvements.
+All contributions are welcome.
+Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License 📜

-[25 + 5 Clock](https://25.jpdiaz.dev) is licensed under the MIT License.
+[simon game](https://simon.jpdiaz.dev) is licensed under the MIT License.

-I hope you enjoy using the 25 + 5 Clock!
+I hope you enjoy using the simon game!

 <!-- OTHER PROJECTS -->